Keruspe/blog/posts/2013-01-21-manage-you-critical-configuration-files-with-git.md

 ## Example

-Let's not create the `myconf.conf` file we mentioned earlier, let's push it to the remote repository, and clone it from anywhere else, to see the result.
+Let's now create the `myconf.conf` file we mentioned earlier, let's push it to the remote repository, and clone it from anywhere else, to see the result.

     keruspe@Lou ~/tmp/test (git)-[master] % cat > myconf.conf << EOF